kaybyee/B.Tech-Project/README.md

+Dynamics of Mode Use Frequency and the Role of Vehicle Ownership in Urban Ropeway Adoption

 A repository containing the final report for the B.Tech project submitted to the Department of Civil Engineering, Indian Institute of Technology (BHU) Varanasi.